zukunft/zukunft.com/docs/code_functions_all.md

         \-- value_time - set the user, which is needed in all cases and the main vars with the object creation
         \-- value_time_series - set the user sandbox type for a value time series object and set the user, which is needed in all cases
     \-- row_mapper_sandbox
-        \-- element - map the formula element database fields for later load of the object
+        \-- element - map the formula element database fields for a later load of the object
     \-- api_mapper
         \-- element - map an element api json to this model element object
         \-- db_id_object_non_sandbox - fill the vars with this db id object based on the given api json array